St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 You should be aware though that it rains often and this is also St Lucia’s hurricane season (the risk is small and hurricanes are extremely rare).

-The best time to visit St Lucia for affordable prices and good weather is the shoulder season which runs from May to June.
+To get the best of both worlds i.e affordable prices and good weather, then the shoulder season which runs from May to June is best.

 Room rates are super affordable, the island is fairly quiet (no fighting the other tourists for a sun lounger) and the weather is ideal.